stilberk/The-Game/README.md

-##   Creating a 2D animated Role-Play Game (RPG) named ìThe adventures of Professor Feynmanî ñ teamwork during the course C# advanced at SoftUni, may 2016
+##   Creating a 2D animated Role-Play Game (RPG) named ‚ÄúThe adventures of Professor Feynman‚Äù ‚Äì teamwork during the course C# advanced at SoftUni, may 2016

 The goal of this project is to develop an interactive 2D animated Role-Play Game (RPG).
 The game is based on several interesting stories, which are inspired from the real life achievements of [Professor Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman).